rikurauhala/yesan/documentation/architecture.md

     Message-->>NewAccountView: Label(StringVar("New account added!"))
 ```

+## User interface

+The application has a graphical user interface created with the `tkinter` module.
+The user interface consists of five relevant views that form a hierarchical structure:

+- Main view
+  - Account view
+    - New account view
+  - Transaction view
+    - New transaction view

+## Project structure

+The application is divided into three main parts.
+The package `ui` contains all user interface elements.
+User interface makes calls to the `services`, which uses `repositories` and other functions (such as file_handler.py) to handle data.
+Both services and repositories can take advantage of `entities` to pass information about relevant data in an object form.

 ## Entities

 The application uses the following entities.
 An `account` can be anything from a bank account, to crypto currency or a loan.
 A `transaction` contains information about a single transaction where money is moved from one account to another, for example when receiving the monthly salary from the employer or making a purchase at the grocery store.
 Each account can be connected to multiple transactions and a single transaction can be only connected to one account.